archernar/vim-session/README.md

     " Plugin 'archernar/vim-session'

-    " To capture sessions, add the following command to your .vimrc " and run the commandi when you want to save your session.
+    " To capture sessions, add the following command to your .vimrc " and run the command when you want to save your session.
 The " process is a manual snapshot save by design.

     " command!
 SESSION   :call CaptureSession()